islomar/algorithms-and-data-structures/cracking-the-coding-interview/README.md

  * Insert: O(n)
  * Removal: O(n)

-### ArrayList (dynamically resizing Array)
-It is an array that resizes itself as needed while stil providing O(1) access.

 ### Binary trees
 Do fairly well with ordering.
 If the binary search tree is perfectly balanced, the top might be the median.
 But if there's an even number of elements, the median is actually the average of the middle two elements.